Software & Data

 LARS: Least Angle Regression software

 The software, written in the S language, computes the entire LAR, Lasso, or (epsilon) forward stagewise coefficient path in the same order of computations as a single least-squares fit.
 Written by Brad Efron and Trevor Hastie.
-Go to LARS Webpage
+R package can be found here.
+Visit the LARS website.

 gam